 In accordance with our mission statement, “Changing History through Saving Lives and Helping Communities”, Belize Red Cross – San Pedro is working hard to help improve emergency response and ultimately save lives.
 BRCSP strongly advocates building our country’s capacity through Blood Drives and Countrywide Training.
 This also includes a Club 25 youth group, teaching them the importance of living a healthy lifestyle in all respects to be a future donor and providing them tools to work with.

 We need your help to grow this effort strong.
-If you would like to get involved in any aspect of donation and collection, please email firstname.lastname@example.org or email@example.com with the header line Blood Advocate.
+If you would like to get involved in any aspect of donation and collection, please email email@example.com or firstname.lastname@example.org with the subject line Blood Advocate.